HaxeFoundation/ocamhaxe/README.md

 Troubleshoot:

 - In some cases there is an error about prims.c of ocaml not compiling.
-It seems to be related to newline endings (Makefile sed script outputs "name-of-prim\r\n" instead of "name-of-prim"), running through bash does not help.
-Not sure yet what to do about it.
+It requires changing your system PATH so that Cygwin path has the highest priority.
+Also make sure to have git for Cygwin installed.

 ### About